LYchou/Genetic-Algo-For-Factor-Investment/README.md

         pd.DataFrame(best_fitness_list).to_csv(f'{now}fitness.csv', index=False)
     ```

-This will execute the search process, print the best found parameters and their fitness scores, and save them to CSV files.
+This will execute the search process, print the best-found parameters and their fitness scores, and save them to CSV files.

 ## Parameter Scope

-The `params_scope` is a crucial component of the genetic algorithm optimizer, defining the parameters that will be optimized.
+The `params_scope` is a crucial component of the genetic algorithm optimizer, defining the parameters to be optimized.
 Each parameter is described in a tuple consisting of the parameter name, the type of search space, and the search arguments.
 This allows the optimizer to understand how to generate and mutate individuals during the optimization process.

 ### Defining the `params_scope`